Lawfare (website): Trump's disclosure of classified intelligence

 Several Lawfare contributors argued that Trump's reported disclosure of classified intelligence to Russia in mid-May 2017 was "perhaps the gravest allegation of presidential misconduct in the scandal-ridden four months of the Trump administration".
 The column further alleged that Trump's reported actions "may well be a violation of the President's oath of office".

 Reception

 Columnist David Ignatius described Lawfare as "one of the most fair-minded chroniclers of national security issues".
-According to Daniel W. Drezner, professor of international politics at the Fletcher School of Law and Diplomacy at Tufts University, Lawfare is an example of "outside intellectuals" who "exercised real influence in the Trump era".

-The blog has been criticized by attorney and journalist Glenn Greenwald.
-Writing in The New York Times he said the blog has a "courtier Beltway mentality" devoted to "serving, venerating and justifying the acts of those in power".
+The website has been criticized by attorney and journalist Glenn Greenwald.
+He said it has a "courtier Beltway mentality" devoted to "serving, venerating and justifying the acts of those in power".